ekenstam/ekenstam.github.io/_posts/2016-03-17-improving-code-quality-checkstyle-findbugs-pmd.md

 # Report in Jenkins

-Now that the tools are run as a normal part of your Maven build it is very easy to report the results of Checkstyle, FindBugs and PMD as part of the 'commit build' Jenkins job.
+Now that the tools are run as a normal part of your Maven build it is very easy to report the results of Checkstyle, FindBugs and PMD as part of the 'commit build' Jenkins job of your CI/CD workflow.
+If you are not using a CI/CD workflow then this could be added to a "nightly" build that runs once per day.
+Regardless of which approach is used, the process to add static analysis reporting is the same.

 The goal is to resolve all the 'High Priority' FindBugs warnings and, overtime, reduce the number of 'Normal Priority' FindBug warnings and the warnings from other tools.